Protein is the single most important nutrient for weight loss and a better looking body.

 Interestingly, protein can have a powerful effect on both cravings and the desire to snack at night.

-A study compared a high-protein diet and a normal-protein diet in overweight men (20).
+This graph is from a study comparing a high-protein diet and a normal-protein diet in overweight men (20):

 In this study, protein at 25% of calories reduced cravings by 60% and cut the desire for late-night snacking by half!